Falber_Stuart

 • Seaport Therapeutics in its $100 million Series A financing round

-• Dyne Therapeutics in its $115 million Series B financing round
+• Sonde Health in its $19.25 million Series B financing round

-• Trevi Therapeutics, Inc. in its $50 million Series C financing round
+• Third Harmonic Bio, Inc. in its $50 million Series A financing round

-• Atlas Venture, Abingworth Ventures and other funds in venture and strategic financings
+• Atlas Venture, Abingworth Ventures, Forbion Capital Partners and other funds in venture and strategic financings

 • Public Offerings

-• Aileron Therapeutics, Inc., in its initial public offering and in multiple follow-on offerings including its $35.9 million follow-on offering in January 2021
+• Aileron Therapeutics, Inc., in its initial public offering and in multiple follow-on offerings including a $35.9 million public offering and a $20 million public offering

-• Apellis Pharmaceuticals, Inc. in its $150 million initial public offering and in multiple follow-on offerings, including its $404.2 follow-on public offering in January 2020
+• Apellis Pharmaceuticals, Inc. in its $150 million initial public offering and in multiple follow-on offerings, including $402 million public offerings

-• Epizyme in multiple follow-on public offerings, including its $172.5 million public offering in October 2019
+• Epizyme in multiple follow-on public offerings, including a $172.5 million public offering and an $85 million public offering

 • Tokai Pharmaceuticals in its $105.3 million initial public offering

-• Trevi Therapeutics, Inc. in its $70 million initial public offering
+• Trevi Therapeutics, Inc. in its initial public offering and multiple follow-on public offerings including a $58 million public offering

 • Merger and Acquisition Transactions